Restrictions apply to the items you can bring onboard your flight.

 - Billiard, snooker, pool cues

-- Christmas crackers (while not allowed in hand baggage, these may be included in check in baggage if they are in their box)
+- Christmas crackers (while not allowed in hand baggage, one box may be included in check in baggage if they are in their original sealed retail box)

 Additionally, the following items are not allowed in your hand baggage, with the exceptions noted below: